 The diet is like the human variety when we have to consume low-protein, low-calorie, low-carb but high unsaturated fat foods for five days.

 It’s similar to a vegan diet with soups and nuts, with 800-1,100 calories daily.

 After these five days, there are 25 days to eat what we want.
 Basically, there are periods of feast and famine.

 Past study has suggested that it can even slow down the aging process.

 The experiments conducted on animals showed that this diet regenerates the beta cells in the pancreas.
-This type of cells detect the levels of sugar in the blood, and when too high, they release the hormone insulin.
+This type of cell detects the levels of sugar in the blood, and when too high, they release the hormone insulin.

-Coming from the University of Southern California, Dr. Valter Longo explains the experiment in more details.
+Coming from the University of Southern California, Dr. Valter Longo Explains the experiment in more detail.
 Starving the mice brings them to an extreme state while feeding them brings them back to normal.